-Dahl (1988) argued for a link between the Vezo and the Bajaw, the sea-nomads who voyage between islands from the southern Philippines to Timor.
+Dahl (1988) argued for a link between the Vezo and the Bajaw or Sama Laut, the sea-nomads who voyage between islands from the southern Philippines to Timor.
 Their language is part of a group of languages known as Samalic, which is not part of the Philippines group of Austronesian, but most closely related to SE Borneo languages (Blust 2005).
-The Bajaw are nomadic fishermen, living on their boats and trading sea produce for staples and manufactured trade goods (Koechlin 1975).
-The Vezo are more land-based but also spend many months a year at sea, living on sandbanks fishing (Sanders 2005).
+The Bajaw are nomadic fishermen, living on their boats and trading sea produce for staples and manufactured trade goods.
+The Vezo are more land-based but also spend many months a year at sea, living on sandbanks fishing (Koechlin 1975; Sanders 2005).
 There is little or no direct linguistic evidence in basic vocabulary for a connection between Vezo and Bajaw.
 However, it is very striking that Vezo marine fish names are very different from other Malagasy names, although they resemble those of their neighbours, the Antanosy (Bauchot & Bianchi 1984).
 Given that Vezo is generally close linguistically to Merina, this is quite surprising and may point to a distinct origin for their fishing culture.
 It certainly would not be unreasonable to imagine Bajaw, following the route pioneered by the Malay ships, reaching Madagascar independently.
+Simon (2006: 474) argues that the etymology Vezo < Bajaw is phonetically plausible.
 However, this hypothesis needs more positive linguistic evidence before it can be accepted uncritically.
 Map 4 shows a possible route for a Bajaw migration to Madagascar.